jmacthefatcat/cook-book/recipes/_sides/coleslaw.md

 - Combine everything in a large container and mix well.
 ---

-This coleslaw isn't mayonnaise based.
-I prefer this for it's fresh and crunchy bite and I find it goes swimmingly on a hotdog or with fried fish.
+Fresh and crunchy bite I find it goes swimmingly on a hotdog or with fried fish.

-I would recommend only using Half the cabbage first as this tends to make a lot for just one person.
-I also tend to drain the coleslaw after it's had some time to sit in it's juices to avoid it getting super soggy.
-You can keep the left over sugar/vinegar juice if you want to add some to revive the taste at a later date.